rafid29mehda/Fetal-Health/New Contribution/README.md

 - **Why Unique?**: Counterfactuals are cutting-edge in explainable AI and rarely applied to fetal health.
 - **Implementation**:
   - Use a library like `alibi` or custom code to perturb test instances and shift class predictions.
-  - Present examples in your paper (e.g., table of original vs. counterfactual features).
+  - Present examples in our paper (e.g., table of original vs. counterfactual features).
 - **Impact**: Provides actionable insights for clinicians to intervene (e.g., adjust monitoring).

 ---